Internet-of-People/iop-location-based-network/doc/INSTALL.md

 You may choose to save these options in exactly the same format into config file `/home/myuser/.iop-locnet/locnet.conf` and run the executable without any command line option.
-You can also locate your config file at a custom place and use option `--configfile` to specify its location.
+You can also have your config file at a custom path and use option `--configfile` to specify its location.

+Note that the application will create a database file and a log file under `~/.iop-locnet` by default.
+If application startup is successful, it will open three sockets and serve requests on them.
+By default port 16980 is used for node to node communication to build and maintain the network, 16981 for clients to discover the network and 16982 for local services to register or get the neighbourhood.

 # Using the sources